PHYSIOTHERAPY FOR CERVICAL SPINE & NECK

 • Together we will strengthen resilience and confidence in your back again!
 Active movement therapy is an important component of pain therapy for back pain.

-In addition to herniated discs, cervical spine thoracic outlet syndrome can cause radiating pain or tingling in the arms.
-A typical injury is also the so-called whiplash, which can affect various structures of the cervical spine
+In addition to herniated discs, the cervical spine can also be affected by thoracic outlet syndrome lead to radiating pain or tingling in the area of the arms.
+Another typical injury is the so-called Whiplash injurywhich can affect various structures of the cervical spine

 Another injury to the spine is vertebral fractures.
 Depending on the cause of the accident, these can happen at any age, but the risk is particularly high in older people, as they more often suffer from osteoporosis.
 After fracture healing, adapted training is recommended to prevent further fractures and regain resilience.